J-Sanderson/100-days-of-code/log-round2.md

 # 100 Days Of Code Round 2 - Log

+### Day 51: May 11 2018

+**Today's Progress:** Did some more work with force directed graphs using some data from work.
+No links because it's work info, but found it quite helpful to try another graph and see how much I'd learnt; many things were much clearer the second time around, including how forceLink works.

 ### Day 50: May 10 2018

 **Today's Progress:** Trying to get the flags to display.
 This was hard, I didn't realise at first that images couldn't be added to the svg, and once I added them as divs instead, they kept refusing to move.
 Spent too long on the JS, turned out I needed to work with the CSS positioning.
 Once that was fixed and they had proper margins and absolute positioning instead, the graph looked fine.